 This flow will be triggered by opening a page in Zendesk where the FactBranch app is installed.
 So let's install the app now.
 Click on Config in the Zendesk App trigger box.

 When you open the FactBranch app in Zendesk, the app sends some data into your Flow.
 This could be an email address, phone number and your custom fields.
 Depending on the location you've installed the app in and which fields you use in Zendesk, these fields will vary.
-And so it's a good idea to collect some real-world test data before setting up the Airtable query.
+And so it's a good idea to collect some real-world test data before configuring other nodes in your Flow.

 To record requests and their contents, switch on record requests on the trigger config page.